Sex trafficking in Vietnam: Victims

-Vietnamese women and girls are sex trafficked into China, Hong Kong, Cambodia, Malaysia, the Philippines, Taiwan, South Korea and other nations.
+Vietnamese women predominantly ethnic minorities and girls are sex trafficked into China, Hong Kong, Cambodia, Malaysia, the Philippines, Taiwan, South Korea and other nations.
 They are forced into prostitution or marriages, as well as unfree labour in homes and on farms.
 A number of women are raped so they become pregnant and are forced to be surrogates.
 Some women and girls have been trafficked to groups of men, who are poor and pool their money together to buy one wife.
 Forced prostitutes are raped in brothels, massage parlors, karaoke bars, and other establishments.
 They are kept under strict surveillance and it is not uncommon for them to be guarded and/or tied or locked up.
 A number of victims are drugged.

-Minorities and people in poverty with little education and awareness of trafficking, as well as children, are vulnerable to sex trafficking.
+Minorities in poverty with little education and awareness of trafficking, as well as children, are the most predominant and vulnerable to sex trafficking in Vietnam.

 Victims face social stigma after escaping or being rescued.
 Some are reluctant to report traffickers to the local authorities because they fear reprisal from the criminals.

 Vietnamese victims have been sex trafficked to businesses catering to people seeing the Southeast Asian Games and other sporting events.

 Perpetrators

-The perpetrators are often members of or collude with organized criminal groups.
-Some perpetrators are government officials, military officers or enlisted men, or police.
+The perpetrators are often members of or collude with organised criminal groups.
+There has been cases of perpetrators being corrupt government officials, corrupt military officers or enlisted men, and corrupt police who are bribed by organised crime.
 Loan sharks have been involved in sex trafficking as well and take advantage of debt bondage to control their victims.
-The traffickers are sometimes the victims' family members or friends.
 Perpetrators are motivated by monetary incentives.
 A number of perpetrators are coerced victims of trafficking themselves.

 Perpetrators use the internet for cybersex trafficking crimes and the production and sale of child pornography.
 They also use cryptocurrencies to help hide their identity.

 Some sex traffickers pose as police officers to gain victims' trust.